ahong1234/Flask-Site/README.md

 # Flask-Site (HTML/CSS still learning!!)
-A humble site using the micro-framework Flask to create webpages for a fictitious organization called "ABC Enterprises".
+My attempt at using the micro-framework Flask to create webpages for a fictitious organization called "ABC Enterprises".
 Uses Flask session to login/register.
 Allows user to logout and change password.
 Uses SHA-256 hash to encrypt user password and verify password.